boomerwing/MorseCode-Raspberrypi-PICO/README.md

 ### App Three: App-TxtCtl

 This FreeRTOS C app is a programming exercise to create a Control function responding to text input from a PS2 Keyboard.
 An RTOS task reads the Keyboard with the RP2040 pio function in Common/PS2.c It commands LEDs in a seven segment display to blink.
+The Keyboard code is Based on [PS2Keyboard](https://github.com/PaulStoffregen/PS2Keyboard)

 ### App Four: App-CWKeyer